-Created by Denise Parker September 2023 Ratified by Trustees October 2023 Next Review due October 2024
+Created by Denise Parker September 2023 Reviewed and Ratified October 2023 Reviewed by Denise Parker October 2024 To be ratified by Trustees October 2024 Next Review due October 2025

-Contents:
+Contents

-- 1. What is an SEN Information Report? - 2.
-What is a 'Special Educational Need' (SEN)? - 3.
-What is a disability? - 4.
-Who do I speak to if I think my child has special educational needs and/or a disability or if they already have been identified as having SEND? - 5.
-What is a SENCo? - 6.
-Who is the SENCo at the school and how can they help? - 7.
-How will you know if my child has a special educational need and/or disability? - 8.
-What is a SEND Register? - 9.
-How do I get a 'diagnosis' for my child? - 10.
-How will the school help my child to access the curriculum if they have special educational needs and/or a disability? - 11.
-What equipment and resources does the school have to help my child? - 12.
-What enhanced adult support is available? - 13.
-How will you make sure that my child can take part in all school activities? - 14.
-Is the school accessible if my child has a disability? - 15.
-What training and expertise does your school have? - 16.
-Do you use any expertise from outside the school? - 17.
-How can my family and I get support? - 18.
-What is the Local Authority's Local Offer? - 19.
-How will you involve me and my child in making decisions? - 20.
-How will you assess and review the progress that my child is making? - 21.
-What is an EHCP (Education, Health and Care Plan)? - 22.
-How can I get an Education, Health and Care Plan for my child and how long does it take? - 23.
-How will you support my child when they move from one phase of education to another?

-E.g., Nursery to school, primary school to secondary school - 24.
-What are the arrangements if my child has special educational needs and/or a disability and they are also a 'Looked After' child? - 25.
-What policies does the school have which are related to special educational needs and disabilities and where do I find them? - 26.
-How do I make a complaint if I am not happy? - 27.
-What does all the jargon mean?
+1. What is an SEN Information Report?
+3 2.
+What is a 'Special Educational Need' (SEN)?
+3 3.
+What is a disability?
+3 4. alrea Who do I speak to if I think my child has special educational needs and/or a disability or if the ady have been identified as having SEND? - 5.
+What is a SENCo?
+4 6.
+Who is the SENCo at the school and how can they help?
+4 7.
+How will you know if my child has a special educational need and/or disability?
+5 8.
+What is a SEND Register?
+5 9.
+How do I get a 'diagnosis' for my child?
+5 10. need How will the school help my child to access the curriculum if they have special educationads and/or a disability?
+11. What equipment and resources do the school have to help my child?
+8 12.
+What enhanced adult support is available?
+8 13.
+How will you make sure that my child can take part in all school activities?
+8 14.
+Is the school accessible if my child has a disability?
+9 15. have How will you prevent my child from being treated less favourably than other children, if the a disability?
+16. What training and expertise do your school have? .
+10 17.
+Do you use any expertise from outside the school? .
+10 18.
+How can my family and I get support? .
+12 19.
+What is the Local Authority's Local Offer? .
+12 20.
+How will you involve me and my child in making decisions? .
+13 21.
+How will you assess and review the progress that my child is making? .
+14 22.
+What is an EHCP (Education, Health and Care Plan)? .
+14 23.
+How can I get an Education, Health and Care Plan for my child and how long does it take? .
+14 24.
+E.g., How will you support my child when they move from one phase of education to another?
+Nursery to school, primary school to secondary school 25. they What are the arrangements if my child has special educational needs and/or a disability are also a 'Looked After' child?
+26. disa What policies does the school have which are related to special educational needs and bilities and where do I find them? .
+17 27.
+How do I make a complaint if I am not happy? .
+17 28 What does all the jargon mean?
+18